 They are amplified by the fascinating historical detail in the captions, providing the reader with a vivid appreciation of the rich significant past of this part of Cardiff.

 The two books detailed above were kindly written and compiled by Jeff Childs on behalf of the Roath Local History Society for which the Society is eternally grateful.
 Jeff is a long-standing member of this Society and many other regional and local history societies.
-We are fortunate to have Jeff as our Vice Chairman.
+We are fortunate to have Jeff as our Honorary Life President.
 Jeff is a retired Civil Servant with an MA in Local History and is an accomplished speaker on the topic.

 ‘Cardiff Churches Through Time’ by Jean Rose.